-- Non-pumping water levels at Agua Fria declined by over 100 ft between 1959 and 2007, then recovered somewhat due to lower pumping, and have been relatively stable in the past five years (Fig. B1).
-Non-pumping water levels at Agua Fria rose by almost 9 ft between 2014 and present (see Appendix E). - Non-pumping water levels at Ferguson have declined by about 113 ft overall since 1970 (Fig. B2).
-Non-pumping water levels at Ferguson rose by almost 15 ft between 2014 and present (see Appendix E). - Non-pumping water levels at Hickox 2 have declined by about 100 ft since 1999 (Fig. B3).
-The well has not been pumping and water-level declines are thought to be related to downward flow from the shallower aquifer zone through low permeability layer to a more permeable deeper zone.
-Non-pumping water levels at Hickox 2 declined by almost 9 ft between 2014 and present (see Appendix E). - Non-pumping water levels at New Alto declined by 90 ft between 1969 and 1999 and have recovered somewhat due to lower pumping since then (Fig. B4).
-Non-pumping water levels at New Alto rose by almost 13 ft between 2014 and present (see Appendix E). - Non-pumping water levels at Osage declined by about 50 ft between 1972 and 2003 and have stabilized since then; the well has been pumped very little since 2006 (Fig. B5).
-Non-pumping water levels at Osage rose by almost 5 ft between 2014 and present (see Appendix E). - Non-pumping water levels at Santa Fe Well have declined by over 100 ft since 1959 and appear to have recovered since the well was turned off in 2013 (Fig. B6).
-Non-pumping water levels at Santa Fe Well rose by 51 ft between 2014 and present (see Appendix E). - Non-pumping water levels at St. Michael's declined by about 30 ft between 1983 and 2009, and have recovered since then due to lower pumping (maximum monthly pumping of about 40 ac-ft, and annual pumping typically below 200 ac-ft; Fig. B7).
-Non-pumping water levels at St. Michael's rose by almost 19 ft between 2014 and present (see Appendix E). - Non-pumping water levels at Torreon rose by about 100 ft between 1998 and present as pumping decreased to maximum monthly pumping of about 50 ac-ft, and annual pumping below 200 ac-ft (Fig. B8).
-Non-pumping water levels at Torreon rose by almost 14 ft between 2014 and present (see Appendix E).
+- Non-pumping water levels at Agua Fria Well declined by over 100 ft between 1959 and 2007, then recovered somewhat due to lower pumping, and have been relatively stable in the past eight years (Fig. B1).
+Non-pumping water levels at Agua Fria Well rose by 20 ft between 2014 and present (see Appendix E). - Non-pumping water levels at Ferguson Well have declined by about 100 ft overall since 1970 (Fig. B2).
+Non-pumping water levels at Ferguson rose by 14 ft between 2014 and present (see Appendix E). - Non-pumping water levels at Hickox 2 Well have declined by about 84 ft since 1999 (Fig. B3).
+The well has not been pumping and water-level declines are thought to be related to downward flow from the shallower aquifer zone through a low-permeability layer to a more-permeable deeper zone.
+Non-pumping water levels at Hickox 2 appear to have been relatively stable between 2014 and present (see Appendix E). - Non-pumping water levels at New Alto Well declined by 90 ft between 1969 and 1999 and have recovered somewhat due to lower pumping since then (Fig. B4).
+Non-pumping water levels at New Alto rose by almost 13 ft between 2014 and present (see Appendix E).
+The well has not been pumped since 2018. - Non-pumping water levels at Osage Well declined by about 50 ft between 1972 and 2003 and have stabilized since then; the well was pumped very little between 2006 and 2020 (Fig. B5).
+Non-pumping water levels at Osage rose by 7 ft between 2014 and present (see Appendix E). - Non-pumping water levels at Santa Fe Well have declined by about 100 ft since 1959 and appear to have recovered since the well was turned off in late 2013 (Fig. B6).
+Non-pumping water levels at Santa Fe Well rose by 76 ft between 2014 and present (see Appendix E). - Non-pumping water levels at St. Michael's Well declined by about 30 ft between 1983 and 2009, and have recovered since then due to lower pumping (maximum monthly pumping of about 40 acft, and annual pumping typically below 200 ac-ft; Fig. B7).
+Non-pumping water levels at St. Michael's rose by 48 ft between 2014 and present (see Appendix E). - Non-pumping water levels at Torreon Well appear to have remained relatively stable between 1998 (Fig. B8).
+Non-pumping water levels at Torreon rose by about 19 ft between 2014 and present (see Appendix E).
 There have historically been some QA/QC issues with water-level data collected at Torreon, which the City worked to resolve in 2020.